"Alphabet"? "Syllabary"? How to categorise sign language writing systems? A Proposal.

 I have encountered various definitions of sign language syllable over time, including ones which relate primarily to how motion is conducted (like beats, one beat being one syllable) - but here I will perhaps use an unusual analysis (although loosely in-line with the first source cited above).

-- Logography - A system that writes the meaning of signs, and does not attempt to represent the parameters.
+5. Logography - A system that writes the meaning of signs, and does represent the parameters.

 Notably, this should largely be considered separate from linearity.
 While they are entwined, it is possible to have unexpected combinations such as a Block Alphabet - as shown by the example of Hangul (Korean).